python/cpython/Doc/reference/simple_stmts.rst

                 : ["=" (`target_list` "=")+ starred_expression]
                 : | "nonlocal" identifier augop expression_list

-The :keyword:`nonlocal` statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope excluding globals.
+When the definition of a function is nested within the definitions of other functions, its nonlocal scopes are the local scopes of the enclosing function.
+The :keyword:`nonlocal` statement causes the listed identifiers to refer to previously bound variables in the nearest nonlocal enclosing scope, excluding globals.
 This is important because the default behavior for binding is to search the local namespace first.
 The statement allows encapsulated code to rebind variables outside of the local scope besides the global (module) scope.

 ..
 XXX not implemented